Seafarm is a project at the Swedish west coast, cultivating seaweeds and developing a sustainable system for their use as a renewable resource.

-Professor Julia Lohmann (Aalto University) and Dr. Pirjo Haikola (Aalto University) in collaboration with Professor Samuli Patala (Aalto University) and Dr. Seona Candy (University of Helsinki).
+Professor Julia Lohmann (Aalto University) and Dr. Pirjo Haikola (Aalto University) in collaboration with Dr. Seona Candy (University of Helsinki).

 Collaboration between the School of Arts, Design and Architecture, Aalto University, Helsinki and Professor Fredrik Gröndahl (KTH Stockholm) Department for Sustainable Development Environmental Science and Engineering (SEED) the Royal Institute of Technology, KTH Stockholm.

 Image: seaweed farm in Tjärnö, photograph Pirjo Haikola